 Into the 80s: Becoming a Cultural Icon

-Twenty-seven (27) months after the agreement went into effect, in 1975, the Kaduna plant was commissioned.
+The Kaduna plant was commissioned in 1975, twenty-seven months after the agreement went into effect.
 It began assembling vehicles, reaching an installed capacity of 240 cars daily by 1981, or an average of 63,000 annually.

-Between 1975 and 1985, production varied between 36,000 and 66,000 cars per year, with models like the 404, 504 (including Delivery Van and Ambulance) and 505 rolling off the line.
-By 1985, PAN had produced a total of 342,262 vehicles, with the Peugeot 504 becoming a cultural icon.
-Nigerians nicknamed the Peugeot 504 “the Nigerian Car” because of its dependability and rugged design, perfectly suited to the country’s tough road conditions.
-The vehicle gained immense popularity among civil servants throughout the 1970s and 1980s, becoming widely recognized as a status symbol and a mark of middle-class aspiration in Nigeria.
-It would become a permanent sight on Nigerian roads into the 2000s.
+Between 1975 and 1985, the plant produced between 36,000 and 66,000 cars per year, with models like the 404, 504 (including its Delivery Van and Ambulance iterations) and 505 rolling off the line.
+By 1985, PAN had produced 342,262 vehicles.
+The Peugeot 504, in particular, had become a cultural icon.
+Nigerians nicknamed it “the Nigerian Car” because of its dependability and rugged design, which made it perfectly suited to the country’s tough roads.
+The vehicle became immensely popular among civil servants throughout the 1970s and 1980s.
+It was widely recognized as the mark of the aspirations of Nigeria’s nascent middle class.
+And into the 2000s, it would remain a permanent sight on Nigerian roads

-The Federal Government kept its own side of the deal with its import restrictions and duty concessions protecting PAN from foreign competition.
-Peugeot kept his own end of the bargain and local content targets aimed for 30% by the third year.
-About 60% of sales went to government agencies, underscoring public sector reliance.
+The Federal Government kept its own side of the deal with its import restrictions and duty concessions that protected PAN from foreign competition.
+Peugeot kept its own end of the bargain and tried its best to meet up with local content targets.
+About 60% of all its sales were to government agencies.

 The 90s: Decline and Competition from Tokunbo

-As oil revenues declined, Nigeria experienced widespread financial instability.
-For PAN, this meant a sharp decline from 1987, with production dropping to 13,806 units by 1991.
-By 1995, it had dropped to 3,750 as reduced purchasing power and government budget cuts hit sales.
-At this time, the rise of used car imports, which cost just 35% of brand new PAN vehicles, intensified competition.
-PAN lost its protection and by 2000, these imports dominated the market and made it harder for PAN to sustain demand.
+And as oil revenues declined, Nigeria’s economy experienced great financial difficulties.
+For PAN, this meant a sharp decline from 1987.
+By 1991, production had dropped to 13,806 units.
+By 1995, it had dropped even further to 3,750 as reduced purchasing power and government budget cuts hit its numbers.
+At this time, the rise of used car imports, which cost just 35% of brand-new PAN vehicles, intensified PAN’s competition.
+PAN had lost its protection, and by 2000, these imports dominated the market, making it harder for PAN to sustain demand.

-PAN tried to fight back with the introduction of the “new generation cars”.
-It redesigned and re-organised the plant to meet the complexities of the new technologies.
-Peugeot also introduced new rails for the movement of CKD parts and finished products, thus reducing cost and increasing production capacity.
+PAN tried to fight back with the introduction of its “new generation cars”, or newer and sleeker iterations of its old models.
+It redesigned and reorganised the plant to meet the complexities of the new technologies.
+Peugeot also introduced new conveyor rails for the movement of CKD parts and finished products.
 It also introduced a new paint technology that gave the cars a sleeker appearance.
+But none of these desperate measures were enough to reverse Peugeot’s terminal decline.

-In November 2006, the Federal Government gave up and PAN was privatized in the hopes of arresting its decline.
-But these efforts did not avail.
-By 2009, its current average production had crashed to between 25 and 30 cars a day.
+In November 2006, the Federal Government gave up and in the hopes of arresting its decline, privatized PAN.
+But these efforts still did not avail.
+By 2009, its current average production had crashed to between just 25 and 30 cars a day.

 Resurrected from the Dead With Dangote’s Help

-PAN’s financial woes deepened, leading to significant debt.
-In October 2012, the Asset Management Corporation of Nigeria (AMCON) intervened, acquiring its non-performing loans and converting some into equity to restructure the firm.
-This did not immediately improve the situation, and ownership was shuffled again.
-Aliko Dangote, acquired a majority stake in 2017, alongside the Bank of Industry and Kaduna and Kebbi state governments, forming DPAN.
+In the hands of its new owners, PAN’s financial woes only got worse.
+With its debt profile surging, in October 2012, the Asset Management Corporation of Nigeria (AMCON) intervened by acquiring its non-performing loans.
+As a way of restructuring the company, the rest of its loans were converted into equity.
+This, however, did not improve the situation, and again, ownership of PAN was shuffled.
+Aliko Dangote acquired a majority stake in 2017 alongside the Bank of Industry and Kaduna and Kebbi state governments, creating DPAN (Dangote Peugeot Automobile Nigeria).

-Despite its ups and downs, Peugeot remains a cultural icon in Nigeria, with the 504 still seen on roads today, reminding us of a bygone era of Nigeria’s failed industrial ambitions.
-DPAN’s efforts aim to blend this legacy with modern innovation promises to potentially reclaim Peugeot’s leadership in the market.
+Despite its ups and downs, Peugeot remains a cultural icon in Nigeria.
+The 504 is still seen on roads as a reminder of a bygone era of Nigeria’s failed ambitions at becoming an industrialized nation.
+DPAN is trying to blend its position in the collective memory with modern innovation, with the goal of potentially reclaiming Peugeot’s leadership in the market.
 But even if that succeeds, Peugeot will just be one more car brand among many others, not the king of Nigerian roads it once was.